vikrant-shukla/sql_migration/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step-by-step series of examples that tell you how to get a development environment running.

 Install the requirements.txt file for dependencies. run the below command:
 ```
 create virtual env : virtualenv venv

 activate the env :
-for macos and linux : source venv/bin/activate
+For macOS and Linux: source venv/bin/activate
-for windows :  venv/Scripts/activate
+For Windows:  venv/Scripts/activate

 pip3 install -r requirements.txt
 ```
 ## Further Steps
-Run the driver file : In this file there is two files one is csv and another is excel.
-Uncomment one file and run the driver.py data will be stored in side the sqlite database.
+Run the driver file: In this file, there are two files one is CSV and another is Excel.
+Uncomment one file and run the driver.py data will be stored inside the SQLite database.

 ### Command to run the driver.py file